-Basically there are two types of hostels in Croatia: hostels run by Croatia Youth Association (a member of the Hosteling International), and private hostels.
+Basically, there are two types of hostels in Croatia: hostels run by the Croatia Youth Association (a member of the Hosteling International), and private hostels.

 Croatian Youth Association Hostels

-If you decide to stay in their hostels, you’ll need to present a valid HI Card.
-However, if you don’t have a HI Card, you can purchase one in any of HI hostels.
-The card costs 60 kn and it’s valid for one year.
+If you decide to stay in their hostels, you'll need to present a valid HI Card.
+However, if you don't have a HI Card, you can purchase one in any of the HI hostels.
+The card costs 60 Kn and it's valid for one year.

 Advantages of staying at HI member hostels: if you plan to travel around Croatia and stay at the hostels, Croatian Youth Association hostels offer a 10% discount for every consecutive stay at their hostels.

-Many privately owned hostels have superb-design, and a cool boutique hotel feel, particularly hostels in Zagreb, like Swanky Mint, Main Square Hostel, Shappy Hostel, Funk Lounge and alike.
+Many privately owned hostels have superb-design, and a cool boutique hotel feels, particularly hostels in Zagreb, like Swanky Mint, Main Square Hostel, Shappy Hostel, Funk Lounge, and alike.

 Cost of staying in hostels in Croatia

 Prices in hostels are calculated per bed.
-You can expect to pay anywhere from 13€ to 35€ per night, depending on the season, and a type of room you choose.
+You can expect to pay anywhere from 13€ to 35€ per night, depending on the season, and the type of room you choose.

-All hostels in Croatia provide linen and fresh towles free of charge.
-Breakfast is usually not included in room price.
+All hostels in Croatia provide linen and fresh towels free of charge.
+Breakfast is usually not included in the room price.
 Check at the time of booking.

 When you should consider staying in hostels in Croatia